 The city of Aceto Balsamico Tradizionale has a lot more to offer (even if is great to visit a real Acetaia) like the astonishing Cattedrale in Piazza Grande or Piazza dell'Accademia.
 If, like me, your passion is food Mercato Albinelli is a landmark, if you're lucky you can find Massimo Bottura shopping fish and meat.
 If your passion is cars, well this is your city.
 At Ferrari museum you can see an impressive collection or even drive a real one.
 Last tip: look for Torta Barozzi, a tasty chocolate and coffee cake invented in Vignola with a secret recipe.

--- To taste the best food of Modena we've just created a brand new Modena Food Tour, hope to have you all! --
+To taste the best food of Modena try our brand new Modena Food Tour

 Where to eat